preciofishbone/OmniaDocsG2/user-options/create-news/index.rst

 .. image:: create-news-template-new3.png

-Available blocks and more depends on how the Page Type (page template) for news is set up.
+Available blocks and more depends on how the page type (page template) for news is set up.

-You can see that the file name you entered in the previous step is suggested as the bews article's heading ("Spring is in the air" in this example).
+You can see that the file name you entered in the previous step is suggested as the news article's heading ("Spring is in the air" in this example).
 It can be edited if needed.

-What you actually need to do depends on the Page Type (template) for news.
+What you actually need to do depends on the page type (template) for news.
 Here's some common steps that you should be able to do using Write mode:

 3. Add an image.
-A part of that image can also be used as the image in a News list (which is automatic if used).
+A part of that image can also be used as the image in a news list (which is automatic if used).
 4. Add a short introduction in the third block ("Put your news summary here ..."), under the heading, just click and write.
-5. Add the content in the Text block below the introduction.
+5. Add the content in the text block below the introduction.

 .. image:: news-content-new2.png